Advertiser Disclosure

 Image Credit: JD Power

-With Visa and Mastercard, you won’t interact with Visa or Mastercard for customer service issues.
-Instead, you’d contact the credit card company that issued the card, like Bank of America, Chase, etc. There are many different companies that issue cards, so ultimately Visa and Mastercard don’t have control over the quality of the customer service you receive.
+You don’t interact with Visa or Mastercard for customer service issues.
+Instead, you contact the credit card company that issued the card, like Bank of America, Chase, etc. There are many different companies that issue cards, so ultimately Visa and Mastercard don’t have control over the quality of the customer service you receive.

 Card Features May Be More Important

-Choosing a credit card based on the credit card issuer along with the features of the individual card is more important than choosing based on the credit card’s network.
+Choosing a credit card based on the credit card issuer and features of the individual card is more important than choosing based on the credit card’s network.

 If you want a card specific to the hotel or airline you frequently use, you might be restricted to certain networks.
 For example, American Express is the only network that offers Delta and Hilton cards.
 United and Southwest cards are only offered on Visa.
-And if you want an IHG or Hawaiian Airlines card, this will be with Mastercard.
+And if you want a Hawaiian Airlines card, this will be with Mastercard.

-For example, Chase Ultimate RewardsCapital One Miles, Citi ThankYou Rewards, and Amex Membership Rewards each have different transfer partners.
+Chase Ultimate RewardsCapital One Miles, Citi ThankYou Rewards, and Amex Membership Rewards each have different transfer partners.
 Transferable points currencies should be a huge factor when determining the best card for you.
-Racking up points that you can use for your next hotel stay or flight will surely be more valuable than points or miles that you will never use.
+Racking up points you can use for your next hotel stay or flight is surely more valuable than points or miles you would never use.

 Store-Branded Cards

 If you want a store card, you may not have any say in what network you use.
-For example, the Capital One Walmart Rewards® card is a Mastercard, the Costco Anywhere Visa® Card by Citi is on the Visa network, and the Macy’s Credit Card is processed by American Express.
+For example, Target’s credit card is a Mastercard, the Costco Anywhere Visa® Card by Citi is on the Visa network, and Macy’s credit cards are processed by American Express.

 Specific Card Benefits